CartoDB/cartoframes/docs/guides/01-Quickstart.md

 df = cc.read('brooklyn_poverty_census_tracts')
 ```

 This pulls down the table `brooklyn_poverty` from your CARTO account into a pandas DataFrame.
 The data types of the SQL table are copied over to the DataFrame and the index is `cartodb_id`.
-To decode the geometries into Shapely objects, use the `decode_geom=True` flag.
+To decode the geometries into [Shapely geometries](https://toblerity.org/shapely/project.html), use the `decode_geom=True` flag.

 Now that the data is in a DataFrame, you can use it just as a normal pandas DataFrame.